 \subsection{Known results}

-In this section we provide some known results using in this paper.
-First result is about reduction of the original problem (\ref{eq:Jdef}) with power utility (\ref{eq:utility}) to the Parabolic PDE. \begin{theorem}[Zariphopoulou] Assume that the asset price process $S_t$ follows SDE
+In this section we provide some known results used later in this paper.
+The first result is about a reduction of the original problem (\ref{eq:Jdef}) with power utility (\ref{eq:utility}) to the Parabolic partial differential equation (PDE). \begin{theorem}[Zariphopoulou] Assume that the asset price process $S_t$ follows SDE

-where $W_s^1$ and $W_s^2$ are correlated Wiener processes with coefficient $\rho$ and investor have power utility function (\ref{eq:utility}).
+where $W_s^1$ and $W_s^2$ are correlated Wiener processes with coefficient $\rho$ and the investor has power utility function (\ref{eq:utility}).
 In these assumptions the value function (\ref{eq:Jdef}) can be represented as(i.e. distortion transformation)